Katrine Philp: Career

 Philp directed in 2020 the documentary Beautiful Something Left Behind, which follows young children during a period of their grief, as they just lost one or both parents.

 The film was previously called An Elephant in the Room and was part of the main competition in the 2020 SXSW Film Festival under this title.
 Although the festival was cancelled due to the COVID-19 pandemic, the competition took place and Philp won the Grand Jury Prize for Best Documentary.

 Personal life

-Philp is married to the cinematographer Adam Morris Philp whom she has made several films with, including Beautiful Something Left Behind.
-For this film, they spend a year following the kids and moved their children in New Jersey for the filming.
+Philp is married to the cinematographer Adam Morris Philp with whom she has made several films, including Beautiful Something Left Behind.
+For this film, they spent a year following the kids and moved their children in New Jersey for the filming.
 During this period, Philp's dad died unexpectedly.

-Filming kids going through grief and experiencing a similar loss helped her going through her own grief.
+Filming kids going through grief and experiencing a similar loss helped her go through her own grief.
 Philp dedicated the film to her father.